Event tracking is a beautiful thing.

 Having said that, there is no right or wrong way of measuring things.
 There is just measurement.
 It’s up to us to interpret the numbers.

-I’m going to keep testing this, but wanted to share these preliminary findings and start changing minds and setting things right in the onClick vs onMouseDown debate.This entry was posted in User Experience, Web Analytics and tagged analytics, Google Analytics, web analytics.
+I’m going to keep testing this, but wanted to share these preliminary findings and start changing minds and setting things right in the onClick vs onMouseDown debate.This entry was posted in Technology, User Experience, Web Analytics and tagged analytics, Google Analytics, web analytics.
 Bookmark the permalink.